isamosss/public-test-repo/README.md

 If you would like to cleanup this solution from your AWS Account follow the steps below:

 1. Open your CloudFormation Console, click on the stack that was deployed and go to Outputs.
-There you should see the name of your ECR Repository and the S3 Bucket Name.
+There you should see the name of your ECR Repository and the S3 Bucket Names for both bucket S3BucketFrontEnd and SourceS3Bucket.

-2. Go to the S3 console, find the bucket and delete all the content in the bucket.
-The bucket should be empty, otherwise the CloudFormation stack will fail to delete it.
+2. Go to the S3 console, find each bucket and delete all the content in each bucket.
+The buckets should be empty, otherwise the CloudFormation stack will fail to delete it.

-3. Go to the ECR console, fine the ecr repository and delete all images in this repository.
+3. Go to the ECR console, find the ecr repository and delete all images in this repository.
 The reposiroty should be empty, otherwise the CloudFormation stack will fail to delete it.

 4. Start the deletion of the CloudFormation Stack.
 This is going to remove all the other resources from the AWS Account.